8000 Support Services

 8215 VANDALISM

-The Superintendent of Schools shall develop and implement procedures for the reporting, control and enforcement of discipline involving incidents of vandalism or theft of school property.
+The Superintendent shall develop and implement procedures for the reporting, control and enforcement of discipline involving incidents of vandalism or theft of school property.
 Those responsible for acts of vandalism shall be held accountable for their acts, and that restitution for loss be made by those responsible, if at all possible.

 Adopted March 13, 1989